Our People

 Carolyn Zasada

 In her free time, Carolyn enjoys family sporting events and hiking.
-She values bringing people of disparate viewpoints together and is grateful to make her home in Illinois with her husband and four children.
+She values bringing people of disparate viewpoints together and continues to champion civility as a cornerstone of healthy, thriving communities.

 Talysa McCall